2nd GRADE FIELD TRIP FAQ

 We recommend that students wear clothing appropriate for seasonal weather conditions, sunscreen, a hat, and comfortable walking shoes, and that they bring a snack, lunch, and a water bottle.
 Almost all of the field trip is outside, so it is important that students are prepared for unanticipated changes in weather.

-Prior to the field trip, teachers will receive a fact sheet to help prepare themselves and their classroom for a fun, safe, and learning filled day in nature.
-We are currently in the process of developing a FOSS kit with pre and post field trip activities for the teachers to deliver to students in the classroom.
+Prior to the field trip, teachers will receive a fact sheet to help prepare themselves and their classroom for a fun, safe, and educational day in nature.